 Professor James Crawford AC SC

-Professor Crawford was a founder member of Matrix Chambers and was promoted to the judiciary of the International Court of Justice in February 2015.
-He was a leader in the legal development of several areas of international law before the ICJ, the International Tribunal for the Law of the Sea, as well as investor-state arbitral tribunals composed under the ICSID Convention or ad-hoc under the UNCITRAL rules.
-He was also Whewell Professor of International Law at the University of Cambridge.
-You can see him speaking on his involvement in Australia v Japan in his Matrix International interview.
+In February 2015 he left Matrix and was promoted to the judiciary of the International Court of Justice.
+James was widely recognised in the field of public international law and was a leader in the legal development of several areas of international law before the ICJ, the International Tribunal for the Law of the Sea, as well as investor-state arbitral tribunals composed under the ICSID Convention or ad-hoc under the UNCITRAL rules.
+In addition to his work in this field, he was also Whewell Professor of International Law at the University of Cambridge.
+James had an illustrious career and his impact will continue to be felt in the legal community around the globe.

-The Hon Mr Justice Blake
+The Hon Mr Justice Knowles

 Sir Julian Knowles KC was a founding member of Matrix when it was established in 2000.
 Julian was called to the Bar in 1994; was appointed as a Recorder in 2009; King’s Counsel in 2011; and a Deputy High Court Judge sitting in the Family Division in 2017.

 Julian’s international practice saw him called to the Bar of the Eastern Caribbean Supreme Court, frequently appearing as a barrister before the Courts in the British Virgin Islands and St Kitts.
 He was called ad hoc to the Bar of Northern Ireland, and regularly advised clients in offshore jurisdictions including the Channel Islands and the Isle of Man, as well as in Hong Kong.
 A leading silk, Julian was renowned for his practice in complex criminal law and fraud, extradition, human rights law [especially death penalty cases], public law and media law; he was the author of the pre-eminent book on extradition law [“The Law of Extradition and Mutual Assistance” [OUP]], with Clive Nicholls KC and Clare Montgomery KC.